Machine Tools for Ship Modelers

 - All Sherline mills now include oil reservoirs on the X/Y axes and the Z axis to help keep critical parts lubricated.
 Another new feature is the brass leadscrew cover that keeps chips off the rear of the Y-axis leadscrew.

 Directions of Movement

-- In addition to the basic three axes of movement, known as the “X”, “Y” and “Z” axes, Sherline mills also offer a headstock that can be tilted to either side to mill angled surfaces.
+- In addition to the primary three axes of movement, known as the “X,” “Y,” and “Z” axes, Sherline Vertical Mill Machines also offer a headstock that can be tilted to either side to mill angled surfaces.

-- The Model 2000 mill offers four additional directions of movement for those who wish the ultimate in flexibility when it comes to creative setups.
+- The Model 2000 benchtop mill offers four additional directions of movement for those who wish for the ultimate flexibility when it comes to creative setups.

 Vertical Milling Machine Series